aristoliu/pulsar64/README.md

 This is a chess bot written in node.js that plays at the club level.
 It can be found on Lichess here: https://lichess.org/@/Pulsar64.

-This project was created between 10/20 - 03/21 and has been uploaded to github in 01/22 with no changes to the old code.
+This project was created between 10/20 - 03/21 while I was learning how to code and has been uploaded to github in 01/22 with no changes.

 Two files comprise the project:
 * ``index.js`` handles communication with the Lichess servers